836541/shadowcloak/README.md

 The point of (C) is having directories which you can drag your files to make them instantly "normal" again so you can share them online with  usual extensions.

+[5] FUTURE IMPROVEMENTS

+(A): A few new extensions may not associate with a file type.
+The reason for that is because I didnt find a way yet to transfer all values from a registry subkey like "HKEY_CLASSES_ROOT\.pdf" to the new one which is going to "replace" it (not really replace because both will still work).
+This script only transfer the first value it encounters.
+However, almost always the first value is enough.
+It's very rare, then when you try to open a file and it dont find its find association you can do it manually ("open with" GUI option) without much effort since fails are unusual.

+(B): File type (magic bytes) MTD module.

+(C): More readable code (this software has some ugly variables).